orgua/shepherd_v2_planning/scratch/vsrc_analysis_v2/README.md

   - 4.03 to 4.83: change R6 = 2 M, R8 = 3 M (showed some unwanted effects)
 - enable output with BAT_OK (enable JP6)
 - directly connect V_STOR = V_BAT (bridge the Mosfet)

-- Setpoint: on-off-behavior should be present
-  - double solar cell @ LED900mA can produce 4mW, so one cell should bring 2 mW
-  - 1 kOHms at 1.8 V draw 3.2 mW (most interesting)
-  - 100 Ohms at 1.8 V draw 32.4 mW